 EJTN study visits have been an opportunity for a first contact with European judicial institutions for a long time.
-They are organised in various institutions for judges, prosecutors, and court/prosecution staff.
-Click on the study visit you are interested in to know more.
+They are organised in various institutions for judges, prosecutors, and court and prosecution staff.

 Court of Justice of the EU

 Study visits at the Court of Justice of the European Union have a long-lasting tradition in the EJTN Exchange Programme.

 They offer judges, prosecutors, and court staff a first-hand insight in the work of the Court of Justice and its Units, as well as the cabinets of judges, advocate generals, and the Research and Documentation Department.

 Participants have the opportunity to follow presentations, as well as a briefing on a case before the Court before taking part in a live court hearing before the Grand Chamber.

 In 2024, two study visits at CJEU will be combined with a visit to the European Public Prosecutor’s Office.
 These combined study visits are have a duration of 2.5 days.

 By participating judges, prosecutors, and court staff will also have the opportunity to meet their colleagues from all over the European Union and to exchange best practices while discussing cases of a European dimension.

 Study visits at the European Court of Human Rights aim at providing a thorough knowledge of the Court, its functioning and its case law.
 The study visits will focus on: